OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 ## Streaming and cancelable functions

-Streaming custom functions enable you to output data to cells repeatedly over time, without requiring a user to explicitly request data refresh.
+Streaming custom functions enable you to output data to cells that updates repeatedly, without requiring a user to explicitly refresh anything.

 Cancelable custom functions enable you to cancel the execution of a streaming custom function to reduce its bandwidth consumption, working memory, and CPU load.
 It is typically a best practice to make streaming functions also cancelable functions.
 Excel automatically cancels the execution of a function in the following situations: